Learn what transactional email is and how to use it.

 - Shipping notifications

-To start using transactional email, go to the Channel menu and select Transactional email.
+To start using transactional email, select.
 If it’s your first time in the Transactional email area, you can complete the five-step process to help you send your first transactional email, or you can select Skip these steps.

 Create a transactional email user for SMTP